alantgeo/vicmap2osm/README.md

 Using JOSM RemoteControl commands [`postal_code`](https://wiki.openstreetmap.org/wiki/Key:postal_code) will be added to the existing Victorian `admin_level=10` boundaries using the postcode derived from Vicmap Addresses.
 Except for Melbourne suburb because there are two postal codes in use, and the `postal_code` boundaries are already mapped.

-The tag changes are created by `bin/compareSuburb.js` which creates the JOSM RemoteControl URLs into the file at `dist/postalCodeURLs.txt`, [https://gitlab.com/alantgeo/vicmap2osm/-/snippets/2133851](https://gitlab.com/alantgeo/vicmap2osm/-/snippets/2133851).
+The tag changes are created by [`bin/compareSuburb.js`](bin/compareSuburb.js) which creates the JOSM RemoteControl URLs into the file at `dist/postalCodeURLs.txt`, [https://gitlab.com/alantgeo/vicmap2osm/-/snippets/2133851](https://gitlab.com/alantgeo/vicmap2osm/-/snippets/2133851).

+- [ ] Changeset not yet uploaded

 ### Stage 2 - Set unit from housenumber
 During the conflation stage, Vicmap addresses which were deemed to match OSM addresses where in OSM it was represented as `addr:housenumber=X/Y` whereas in Vicmap it was represented as `addr:unit=X`, `addr:housenumber=Y`, then an automated tag change to move the unit into `addr:unit` is performed.

 This will be a single Victoria wide changeset.

-`bin/mr2osc.mjs` is the script which creates the OsmChange and uploads it as a changeset from the tag changes outputted from the _conflate_ stage as a MapRoulette `setTags` operation.
+[`bin/mr2osc.mjs`](bin/mr2osc.mjs) is the script which creates the OsmChange and uploads it as a changeset from the tag changes outputted from the _conflate_ stage as a MapRoulette `setTags` operation.

+- [ ] Changeset not yet uploaded

-### Stage 3 - New addresses without conflicts
+### Stage 3 - New addresses in blocks without any existing addresses

+Conflation script will be re-run after stage 2.

-`bin/upload.sh` is the script used to perform the actual uploads into OSM.
+[`bin/upload.sh`](bin/upload.sh) is the script used to perform the actual uploads into OSM.
 For each import candidate (by candidate category by suburb) there is one OSM Changeset created.

 This makes it easier for anyone to review uploads in OSMCha and other tools.